Dremet/ksup_analyzer/README.md

 If you use pdm for your python environments you should be able to easily set up the environment with the pyproject.toml file.
 Otherwise a `requirements.txt` file is provided.

-Then you can adapt that file paths in `run.py` and have fun with the modified pandas DataFrame accessible via `event.result_df`.
+Then you can adapt the file paths in `run.py` and have fun with the modified pandas DataFrame accessible via `event.result_df`.

 ## Contribute